When the snow starts falling this winter, learning will not stop in Knox County.

 Dubbed “Operation Snow School”, the district’s plan calls for both digital and hard-copy content being made available for students on non traditional instructional days.

-The 2016-2017 school year will be the second year that KCPS participates in the non-traditional instruction initiative.
-During the 2015-2016 year, Knox County students learned from the safety (and comfort) of their homes seven (7) days.
+The 2018-2019 school year will be the fourth year that KCPS has participated in the non-traditional instruction initiative.

 How will students/families be notified of NTI days?